 A great deal of emphasis has been placed on the topic of divorced people.
 It is an aspect that will, without a doubt, be debated.
 But, for me, the new customs of today’s young people are another important problem.
 Young people aren’t getting married.
 It is the culture of the age.
 Many young adults prefer to live together without getting married.
 What should the Church do?
 Cast them out?
 Or, on the contrary, draw near to them, hold on to them and try to bring God’s word to them?
-(Interview with Joaquín Morales Solá of the Argentine daily La Nación, at the Casa Santa Marta, October 5, 2014 – English)
+The World has changed and the Church cannot enclose itself in supposed interpretations of dogma.
+We have to engage with social conflicts, new and old, and try to offer a consoling hand, not to stigmatize and not only to challenge.
+(Interview with Joaquín Morales Solá of the Argentine daily La Nación, at Casa Santa Marta, October 5, 2014 – English)

 Do not conform yourselves to this age but be transformed by the renewal of your mind, that you may discern what is the will of God, what is good and pleasing and perfect.
 (Rom 12:2)